ShabbirHasan1/alt-sendme/README.md

 1. Click on the "Receive Files" tab
 2. Paste the ticket you received from someone
 3. Click "Receive File"
-4. Files will be saved to your Downloads folder
+4. Files will be saved to folder of your choice

 All connections are encrypted and verified using blake3 hashing.
 The application handles NAT traversal automatically and will use relay servers as a fallback when direct connections aren't possible.